The Sophomore Year

 Junior Year promotes active engagement with the culture of the study away site;

 • training in methods of site-specific cultural observation; and

 • an important site-based complement to the spring online Junior Independent Research Seminar (“Junior Seminar”) that prepares students to undertake the senior thesis or project.

 These goals will be met holistically in three classes: Experiential Learning I in the fall; and Experiential Learning II and the Junior Seminar in the spring.
 The experiential learning sequence in toto is expected to meet the same broad objectives for GLS students at all of the global sites.
-However, each international site is in some ways unique in its character and, thus, the means by which any particular site will meet the expectations identified for GLS Experiential Learning will differ.
+However, each study away site is in some ways unique in its character and, thus, the means by which any particular site will meet the expectations identified for GLS Experiential Learning will differ.
 Whatever the local instantiation, students will have independent opportunities to pursue community-based participation and their particular research interests, while producing a substantial independent research essay for the Junior Seminar.

 The Senior Year

 The senior year provides students with both appropriate course work and opportunities for guided independent research and writing as part of the thesis project.
-The senior year consists of four major elements: the Senior Thesis; Senior Colloquia that emphasize great works related to the thesis topic; Capstone Seminars that use a selection of great works drawn from both traditional and modern global canons to provide a coherent overview of the four years of the program; and Electives specially chosen to complement each student’s individual program and career goals.
+The senior year consists of four major elements: the Senior Thesis; Senior Colloquia that emphasize great works related to the thesis topic; Senior Seminars that use a selection of great works drawn from both traditional and modern global canons to provide a coherent overview of the four years of the program; and Electives specially chosen to complement each student’s individual program and career goals.
 Students will also have the chance to represent their educational achievements in an innovative and reflective electronic format that they can maintain throughout their four years in the Global Liberal Studies program and then take with them when they graduate.